Adaptivity and Non-stationarity: Problem-dependent Dynamic Regret for Online Convex Optimization: Gradient-Variation Dynamic Regret

-\end{itemize} Both feedback loss and optimism admit an additional correction term, and $\lambda > 0$ is the correction coefficient to be determined later.
+\end{itemize} Both feedback loss and optimism admit an additional correction term $\lambda \norm{\x_{t,i} - \x_{t-1,i}}_2^2$ that measures the stability of the local decisions returned by the base-learner, where $\lambda > 0$ is the correction coefficient to be determined later.
+We will explain soon in Remark~\ref{remark:collaboration} on the crucial role and design motivation of this correction.
 Overall, the meta-algorithm of Sword++ updates the weight $\p_{t+1} \in \R^N $ as follows: for any $i \in [N]$,

-where $\epsilon_t > 0$ is the learning rate of meta-algorithm at round $t$, and the feedback loss $\ellb_{t}$ and optimism $\m_t$ are defined in~\eqref{eq:meta-surrogate-loss} and~\eqref{eq:meta-optimism}, respectively.
-Notably the meta-algorithm only requires the gradient information of $\nabla f_t(x_t)$ at round $t$.
+where $\epsilon > 0$ is a (for simplicity) fixed learning rate.
+Notably, the update only requires the gradient information of $\nabla f_t(\x_t)$ and thus is feasible for the one-gradient feedback model.

-\begin{myRemark} We emphasize that the correction term $\lambda \norm{\x_{t,i} - \x_{t-1,i}}_2^2$, appearing in the construction of both feedback loss and optimism, is crucial for the design and is the most challenging part in this method.
+\begin{myRemark}[design of correction term] We emphasize that the correction term $\lambda \norm{\x_{t,i} - \x_{t-1,i}}_2^2$, appearing in the construction of both feedback loss and optimism, is crucial for the design and is the most challenging part in this method.
 We briefly explain the motivation.
-As we mentioned earlier, the use of linearized surrogate loss $g_t$ will introduce an additional term ${\sum_{t=2}^T}\norm{\x_t-\x_{t-1}}_2^2$, which \emph{cannot} be canceled by the negative term of any base-regret$-\sum_{t=2}^T\norm{\x_{t,i}-\x_{t-1,i}}_2^2$.
+As mentioned earlier in~\eqref{eq:sword++-challenge}, the use of linearized surrogate loss $g_t(\x)$ will introduce an additional term ${\sum_{t=2}^T}\norm{\x_t-\x_{t-1}}_2^2$, which \emph{cannot} be directly canceled by the negative term of any base-regret, namely, $-\sum_{t=2}^T\norm{\x_{t,i}-\x_{t-1,i}}_2^2$.
 To address the difficulty, we scrutinize the positive term and find that actually it can be further expanded as:

 which concludes that